Job Quality in the 21st Century

 d) to consider whether trends conform to expected patterns given the institutional similarities and differences between countries.

-The project began on March 1st 2022 and will last for two years.
-Its first output is a Bruegel Working Paper in the summer of 2022 (see Findings).
+The project began on March 1st 2022 and will last until Sept 30th 2024.
+Its first output is a Bruegel Working Paper in the summer of 2022, which is now published in the European Journal of Industrial Relations (see Findings).

 Papers